 There is evidence of settlement in the area since ancient times.
 A couple of miles inland is Fearn Abbey, founded here in 1238, while on the hillside above Shandwick, the most southerly of the Seaboard Villages, is the Clach a' Charridh or Shandwick Stone.

-This 2.7m high Pictish cross slab dates back to the 800s and stands in its original position.
+This 2.7m high Pictish cross slab dates back to the around 780 and is thought to stand in its original position.
 For centuries it served as a beacon for the fishermen of this coast, until it blew down and broke into three pieces in 1846.
-The stone has since been restored and is now protected from the elements by a large glass box.
-As befits a beacon, its site offers excellent views along the coast to the north east.
+The stone has since been restored and is now protected from the elements by a large glazed box.

 At the northern end of Seaboard, near Hilton of Cadboll, are the remains of a chapel, now covered by turf, close to which another Pictish cross-slab was found.
 This may relate to an even earlier chapel thought to be beneath the remains you see today.
 The surrounding lumps and bumps in the field may be the deserted medieval fishing village of Cadboll-Fisher.